Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Introduction

-In TMR patients, electromyographic (EMG) signals recorded with bipolar surface electrodes from separate reinnervated muscles are used to control these opposing functions on prosthetic limbs \cite{kuiken2004use}.
-However, since reinnervated muscles receive input from polyfascicular nerves, bipolar surface EMG signals likely reflect a mixture of neural commands, making it unclear whether these signals reflect distinct functional roles such as agonist–antagonist specificity. \\ \\ Here, we study the neural signals underlying co-activation in muscles reinnervated by polyfascicular nerves that once innervated agonist-antagonist muscle groups of the upper limb in TMR patients, in the absence of any feedback on such co-activation.
+Here, we investigate the neural signals underlying co-activation in muscles reinnervated by polyfascicular nerves that formerly innervated agonist and antagonist muscle groups of the now-missing limbs, in the absence of any feedback on such co-activation.
 We hypothesized that the central nervous system continues to coordinate agonist and antagonist muscle commands.
-This would occur even when the neural signals controlling opposing actions arise from the same nerve, and are therefore displayed by the same targeted muscle as a result of polyfunctional reinnervation.
+This would occur even when the nerves controlling these opposing actions were reinnervated into the same muscle, as a result of polyfunctional reinnervation.
 For example, the extensor carpi radialis brevis and the extensor carpi ulnaris are both supplied by the radial nerve and act as synergists for wrist extension, yet they behave as antagonists during hand abduction–adduction.
-We further posited that such coordination would persist when commands were distributed across biomechanically separated muscles, supplied by different polyfascicular nerves.

-This hypothesis was investigated in three TMR patients (P1, P2, P3).
-Patient P3 (aged 53, glenohumeral amputation) previously participated in our study \cite{ferrante2025implanted} where we demonstrated a biological interface that combines polyfascicular TMR with high-resolution intramuscular microelectrode recordings to isolate task-specific neural signals of the missing limb.
+We further hypothesised that such coordination would persist when commands were distributed across biomechanically separated muscles.
+For instance, the ulnar and radial nerves supply agonist–antagonist commands for wrist flexion and extension.
+If confirmed, such activation could be exploited not only for controlling advanced prostheses with variable stiffness actuators, allowing amputees to modulate the dynamics of movement besides the kinematics, but also for artificial substitution of sensory feedback associated with joint impedance and movement perception.